CompendiumHealth/CompendiumHealth.github.io/docs/price-variance/index.md

 ```
 :::

 But this only shows the main body of the distribution: in the above visual we've truncated hospitals and private clinics that charge more than $3,000 for this CPT code.
-There are more than **18,000 providers and organizations** that have negotiated rates for more than $3,000; many of these providers happen to be renown American academic medical centers!
+There are more than **18,000 providers and organizations** that have negotiated rates for more than $3,000; many of these providers happen to be renowned American academic medical centers!

 # But how do prices relate to perceived health quality?